lionturtle99/Better-Merch_Roller-Skate-e-Commerce/README.md

 _Brain storming with dev group_

+_Watch videos on integrating ThreeJS with React using React Fiber_

 ###### 3D rollerskate portfolio Website

 * _take this week to research and decide if this is too much_